 Born in 1972 in Tbilisi, Georgia.

 Has played piano from the age of 6.
-He performed with his trio in Germany, Switzerland, France and USA.
-Now he performs solo programs with his own compositions.
+He performed with his trio in Germany, Switzerland, France, and the USA.
+Now he performs solo programs with his compositions.

 OTAR MAGRADZE GROUP